AFM-SPM/TopoStats/INSTALL.md

 ```

 If you wish to make changes to the code then install in editable mode, i.e. `pip install -e .`.

+If you wish to develop features or address an existing [issue](https://github.com/AFM-SPM/TopoStats/issues) then you
+should create a branch from `dev` and work on that before committing your changes and creating a pull request.
+The
+suggested nomenclature for branches is your GitHub username followed by a slash, then the issue number and a short
+description, e.g. `ns-rse/90-refactor-topostats`.

 ## Tests